 - Special libraries: serve specialized areas, such as hospitals, museums, the military, and the government, among others

-Use Your Local Library’s Resources to Pursue Your Degree
+Use Your Local Library’s Resources to Pursue An Educational Degree

 Whether you’re pursuing an associate’s degree, a bachelor’s degree, or an online certificate, your local public library has the resources you need to pursue your degree.
 These resources, both through the physical library and the library’s website can help you research for academic papers and projects, prepare for exams, and even distract you from your studies.